Panoptikum-social/blog.panoptikum.social/index.md

 Panoptikum, the project this very site has been created for, aims to be three things

 * a site for easy and pleasant discovery for new podcasts
-* the number one site for podcasters hosting their podcsting timeline and profile
+* the number one site for podcasters hosting their podcasting timeline and profile
 * a network for communication with other podcast listeners and podcasters

 You could classify Panoptikum as a social media network focussed around podcasts.